 5. Enabling participation in the other sacraments and the growth in grace.

 The pouring of water over the head of the person to be baptized, or the immersion of the person in water, while pronouncing the words “I baptize you in the name of the Father, and of the Son, and of the Holy Spirit,” are the baptismal essentials.
 When the life of a person is in danger, even a non-baptized person or a nonbeliever of Christ can baptize, if the person follows the baptismal form and intends to bring the baptized into the fullness of the Church.
 A priest or a deacon may perform a conditional baptism later.

 Only one baptism is valid.
-The sacrament disposes Catholics for the Grace of God, grant us a promise and guarantee of divine protection, and a vocation to divine worship which may include the service of the Church.
-A conditional Baptism may be performed when the validity of a baptism is in doubt.
-Such uncertainty may result from the failure to pronounce the Holy Trinity by the person administering the baptism.
-In some cases, there is the validity of the sacrament administered by the previous religion or the use of impure water in an emergency baptism.
+The sacrament disposes Catholics for the Grace of God, grant us a promise and guarantee of divine protection, and a vocation to divine worship including the church service.
+A conditional Baptism may be performed when the validity of a baptism is doubtful.
+Such doubt may result from the failure to pronounce the Holy Trinity by the person administering the baptism.
+In some cases, exist the validity of the sacrament administered by the previous religion or the use of impure water in an emergency baptism.

 In a typical Catholic baptism, the minister pours water upon the head or immerses the person in water while saying the following formula: